PracticeFoxyCode/practice/README.md

         do_something()
 ```

-This is a good solution for `and` conjugations.
+This is a good solution for `and` conjunctions.
 Other complex conditions should have a descriptive variable
 or function to describe them: